ZeissIQS/zeiss-inspect-addon-api/doc/howtos/python_api_introduction/user_defined_dialogs.md

 ### Inserting and removing widgets

-* The list of available widgets resides at the left of the dialog designer.
+* The list of available widgets resides at the left of the Dialog Editor in the section Dialog Elements.
 * Widgets are inserted via drag and drop.
-* Newly dropped widgets overwrite widgets at the drop target cells.
+* Newly dropped widgets overwrite existing widgets at the drop target cells.
 * A unique name object name is assigned during insertion of a widget.
 This name is used to access the widget in the Python script.

-💡 Removing widgets from the grid is not possible.
-Instead, they can be overwritten by other widgets.

 * Because each cell has to be filled with a widget, widgets can not be removed from the grid.
 To get rid of a widget
     * Another widget can be dragged and dropped onto the existing widget or
     * The widget cell can be merged with another cell.

+💡 Removing widgets from the grid is not possible.
+Instead, they can be overwritten by other widgets.

 ![](assets/separator_line.png)

 ### Configuring widgets

 * The properties of selected widgets can be edited in the property editor at the right side of the designer dialog.
-* Every widget has at least a unique name.
+* Every widget has at least a unique "Object name".
 * Additionally, various parameters depending on the widget type can be edited.

 ![](assets/configuring_widgets.png)

-The definition of the dialog can be found in `scriptingEditorExampleDialog.py`
+The definition of the dialog can be found in `scriptingEditorExampleDialog.py` **TODO**

 ## Editing already created dialogs

-* Creating a dialogs leads to a script command with embedded dialog representation as XML code.
+* Creating a dialog leads to a script command with a dialog representation as JSON code, which can either be embedded or stored in an external dialog file.
-* Double clicking onto this command opens the dialog editor again
+* Double clicking onto the embedded dialog or the dialog file opens the Dialog Editor again.

 # Dialog widgets